alexdwagner/jekyll-now/_posts/2016-10-11-Day-Two-at-SFPC.md

 categories: SFPC
 ---

 Today was our second day at SFPC.
+We created our own "code of conduct" and talked about documentation with [Ida C. Benedetto](http://uncommonplaces.com).

 ![Panorama of "three questions posters".](/images/10112016/IMG_4159.JPG)